-According to the latest OECD Better Life Index, the Netherlands is the country with the best work-life balance.
+According to the latest OECD Better Life Index, Dutch employees live in a country with the best work-life balance.
 In order to evaluate this parameter, two indicators were used in the study:

 - the amount of time devoted to leisure and personal care

 Employees in the Netherlands spend 15,9 hours a day on avarage on eating, sleeping and leisure activities.

 - the percentage of employees working 50 hours or more per week

 Only 0,5 percent of Dutch employees are working more than 50 hours per week, compared to the average of OECD countries, that is 13%.

 Let’s take a closer look at the working regulations in the Netherlands, which contribute to this high work-life balance.

 Dutch companies are aware of the benefits of a good work-life balance.
 It is very unusual for their employees to work long overtime hours.
 The standard full-time work week is 38 hours, most full time employees work 36 – 40 hours per week.